PrimePotato/cibc/readme.md

 Within the search function used arrays and primitives to reduce memory overhead and increase speed

-## Thoughts
+## Conclusion
-Bisect more robust
+Bisect more robust but Secant is faster for large array sizes.
-Secant faster in certain situations is less robust.

-##

 # Question 2

 ## Source Code
 The source code for this question is found in class NAppearsNTimes.

 ## Tests

-The tests are found in following
+The tests are found in following NAppearsNTimesTest.

-keys tests

 ## Implementation Details